autarch/perl-advent-calendar-2015-stepford/article.md

 main();
 ```

-The only interesting bit is the piece where we use
+The only interesting piece is my use of
 [`Stepford::Runner`](https://metacpan.org/pod/Stepford::Runner).

 ```perl